chrisjpatty/react-dragtastic/README.md

 This defines a draggable zone.
 At a minimum, spread the events over the element that should be draggable (usually the root element).

 - `id`: An id which will be used in the draggable zone's target `<DragComponent/>`
-- `type`: A string type used to limit which droppable zones will accept `<DragComponent/>`'s attached to this draggable.
+- `type`: A string, or array of strings, used to limit which droppable zones will accept `<DragComponent/>`'s attached to this draggable.
 - `data`: Data of any type which will be passed to the `onDrop` function of any `<Droppable/>` which accepts this `<Draggable/>`'s type.
 - `onDragStart`: A function which will be called when the `<Draggable/>` zone is activated (The user started dragging).
 - `onDragEnd`: A function which will be called when the `<Draggable/>` zone is deactivated (The user stopped dragging).